Medication Error Death Settlement

-Attorney Fred Pritzker recently settled a prescription error wrongful death case.
-The pharmacy compounded a drug to be 10 times the prescribed dose; which, when administered, caused her death.
+Attorneys at Pritzker Hageman settled a prescription error wrongful death case where the pharmacy compounded a drug to be 10 times the prescribed dose; which, when administered, led to the death of the patient.
 Read about the compounding pharmacy lawsuit settlement.

 Help for Families after Wrong Medication or Dose